biotaphy/data_cleaning_demo/README.md

 packaged as a Docker container so that it can easily be used in a number of different environments without the extra tasks associated with installation.

+## Data Cleaning

+For this demo, we will clean a set of occurrence records for Heuchera species.
+The original data includes 11,490 records and is a CSV file that includes species name, decimal latitude, and decimal longitude.
+To clean this dataset, we will first remove any records that have less than four decimal places of precision.
+For this scenario, we will assume that these records will be used for creating a species distribution model and thus, records with identical latitude and longitude values for a species are redundant and will be removed.
+Finally, we only want to create models for species with at least 12 points, so any species that have less than 12 points will be removed.

 ## Setup Steps

 Before we can run the demo, we need to build the container.
 This documentation